 The visibility of an interface type can be controlled by applying a Visibility Modifier on the declaration.
 The default visibility is

-One Type Modifier can be applied to classes:
+Only one Type Modifier can be applied to interfaces: